Determinant Factorization for Left Multiplication in the Sedenions: Preliminaries

 \subsection{Cayley--Dickson construction and the sedenions}

 The Cayley--Dickson construction gives a procedure to obtain the complex numbers, quaternions, octonions, and higher nonassociative algebras by successively doubling the dimension starting from the real numbers $\mathbb{R}$.
 In this paper, we take the octonion algebra $\mathbb{O}$ as known and construct the sedenion algebra $S$ from it.
+We work over $\mathbb{R}$ throughout; this is the setting relevant to the geometric sections of the paper.

 As a vector space, $S$ is isomorphic to $\mathbb{O}\oplus\mathbb{O}$, and any element $v\in S$ can be uniquely written as